kuqquk/RPI-GADGET-4/Install GADGET-4 on Bridges-2.md

 ###  2.3 Load other dependencies

-For they other required modules, we just load the modules in bridges2:
+For the other required modules, we just load the modules in bridges2:

 ``` bash
 # module